Tizcommand/OpenGL-Realtime-RT/README.md

 Press Ctrl+A to toogle ambient light.

 <img src="images/Ambient_Light.png" width="45%" alt="Image of a reflective sphere, comparing how the sphere looks with and without ambient light."/>

-## Debug

-Press F3 to toogle the visibility of debug information.

-Press Ctrl+→, while debug information is visible, to switch to the next type of debug information.

-Press Ctrl+←, while debug information is visible, to switch to the previous type of debug information.